Estimated reading time: 4 minutes

 On top of this, there’s a wealth of information about the subject on online vaping forums, so it’s hard to go too far wrong with it.

 As long as you’re not fazed by a little extra work, you’ll find that mixing your own vape juice is a lot of fun.
-Besides this, it’s also hands-down one of the very best inexpensive ways of vaping in the UK right now.
+Besides this, it’s also hands-down the most affordable way to vape in the UK right now.